andpalmier/phishflood/README.md

 </p>

-This is a proof of concept to pollute with fake data the credentials stolen with a phishing kit.
+This is a proof of concept to pollute phishing kits with fake data.
 An old version of this project was discussed [in this blog post](https://andpalmier.github.io/posts/flooding-phishing-kits/), I decided to use this repository to add some features.

 **PLEASE NOTE: At the moment,** `phishflood` **is compatible only with the phishing kits mentioned in the blog post, and with some others which follows the same structure.
 This is due to a naif approach for the data generation (it's a PoC 😅).**